METALS-London zinc charges to 9-yr high, lead hits 5-yr high

-SYDNEY, Nov 28 (Reuters) - London Metal Exchange zinc surged to its highest in nine years on Monday and lead hit a five-year peak as a searing rally in metals gained steam on a softer dollar and inflation expectations.
+MELBOURNE, Nov 28 (Reuters) - London Metal Exchange zinc surged to its highest in nine years on Monday and lead hit a five-year peak as a searing rally in metals gained steam on a softer dollar and inflation expectations that pushed investors into commodities.

-Investors have ploughed into metals on signs of a global recovery, improving the demand outlook for metals, as well as expectations of higher interest rates.
-Hard assets are an attractive hedge against inflation because they tend to hold their value as rates rise, cooling gains in other asset classes.

-Traders said zinc, which is used in steel production, was given a boost by news of a Chinese clampdown on illegal expansions by steel mills and further environmental probes.

 Three month LME copper